FuzzyStatic/trimr/README.md

 ### `trimr`

-To run the trimr program, simplly give it the path to your repository:
+To run the trimr program, simply give it the path to your repository:

 ```bash
 trimr -p <repository_dir>